Engee documentation

 Description

-The Delta-Connected Variable Load unit simulates a delta-connected variable three-phase load.
+Block Delta-Connected Variable Load simulates a variable three-phase load connected by a triangle.
 Each phase of the load contains a resistor.
-The block calculates the resistance required to produce an active power equal to the value at the P input port at a given nominal voltage.
-In this way, the block can represent an active load.
+The unit calculates the resistance required to obtain active power equal to the value on the input port P at a given rated voltage.
+Thus, the block can represent an active load.

 To ensure that the resistance is always greater than zero, the minimum active power consumed by the load is set.
 The minimum active power must be greater than zero.